mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 ### Perils of in-context learning

 Unfortunately , ICL comes with many known weaknesses.
-Its performance is susceptible to factors that have no relations meaningful prompt semantics or structure.
-These include prompt formats (the natural language template of an example), example selection (variable effectiveness of demonstrations), and the order of in-context examples (later examples matter tend to swing final prediction) [[ACL tutorial](https://raw.githubusercontent.com/allenai/acl2022-zerofewshot-tutorial/main/acl2022-zerofewshot-tutorial.pdf)].
+Its performance is susceptible to factors that have no meaningful relations to prompt semantics or structure.
+These include prompt formats (the natural language template of an example), example selection (varying effectiveness of examples), and the order of in-context examples (later examples matter tend to swing final prediction) [[ACL tutorial](https://raw.githubusercontent.com/allenai/acl2022-zerofewshot-tutorial/main/acl2022-zerofewshot-tutorial.pdf)].

-{% include gallery id="order" layout="" caption="Reordering examples flips the prediction of GPT-3." %}
+{% include gallery id="order" layout="" caption="Reordering examples flips the prediction of GPT-3 for the same input." %}

 In other words, ICL is _brittle_.
 In the example above, simply reordering the examples has potentially exposed the model to recency bias.
-It wrongly predicts "Positive" by spuriously following the labels at later positions in the prompt.
+It wrongly predicts "Positive" by spuriously following label pattern in the prompt.
-From a practicioner's perspective, it is difficult to pinpoint the culprit behind poor ICL performance?
+From a user perspective, this makes ICL unreliable in practice.
-It is not lear if the prompt, the model, or the examples themselves present the problem.
+It is not clear if the prompt, the model, or the examples themselves are the culprits behind poor performance.

-In this study, we focus on example selection as the basis for robustifying few-shot ICL.
-We propose an influence-based selection method that can select a set of high-performing examples against a performance metric that can generalize to test time.
+In this study, we focus on *example selection* as the basis for robustifying few-shot ICL.
+We propose an influence-based selection method that can select a set of high-performing examples for a task and requires no further tuning at test time.

 ### In-context influence
 Traditional ML frameworks present a variety of methods to understand how training data affects model performance.
-Methods such as Shapley values and influence functions all aim to quantify how a training example affects the prediction of a test example after training.
+Methods such as [Shapley values](https://arxiv.org/abs/1904.02868) and [influence functions](https://arxiv.org/abs/1703.04730) all aim to quantify how a train example affects performance post-training.
 Inspired by these frameworks, our goal is to trace ICL performance directly back to in-context examples.
 We call the impact of these training points **in-context influence**.